 The Republic of Uganda lies on the Equator, between the Rift Valley and the northern and western shores of Lake Victoria.
-Mountain gorillas occur in two localities, in Mgahinga Gorilla National Park, in the Virunga Massif, at the southeast extreme of the country, on the border with the Democratic Republic of the Congo (DRC) and Rwanda, and in Bwindi Impenetrable NP, only about 25km further north.
+Mountain Gorillas occur in two localities, in Mgahinga Gorilla National Park, in the Virunga Massif, at the southeast extreme of the country, on the border with the Democratic Republic of the Congo (DRC) and Rwanda, and in Bwindi Impenetrable NP, only about 25km further north.

-1. Legislation
+3.1.
+Legislation

-National:
+National

-Mountain Gorilla is totally protected in Uganda.
-Uganda has developed a very comprehensive legislation on biodiversity conservation in general, and on the conservation of mountain gorilla in particular.
+The Mountain Gorilla is fully protected in Uganda, with a very comprehensive legislation in place on biodiversity conservation in general, and on the conservation of Mountain Gorilla in particular.

-International:
+International